mahnoorayub/Mahnoor-Portfolio/final-project-part-one.md

 I have created some initial sketches to present the various trends I want to show.

-The first sketch is showing a line graph that depicts how the usage for e-cigarretes first declined between 2015-2017 after which we see a rise again.
+The first sketch is showing a line graph that depicts how the usage for e-cigarettes first declined between 2015-2017 after which we see a rise again.
 The highest usage can be seen among the 12th grade students.

 ![linegraph](linegraph.jpeg)